 The precision of the Surface Analyst contact angle measurements came in handy when Kala took a closer look at Critical Control Points in their production process, such as the quality and consistency of materials coming to them from their vendors.
-“We were looking for a way to shore up our Receiving and Logistics process because we would immediately quarantine material that was out of spec, but we wanted a more precise way to communicate effectively to our vendors when there was a problem” said Chai.
+“We were looking for a way to shore up our Receiving and Logistics process because we would immediately quarantine material that was out of spec, but we wanted a more precise way to communicate effectively to our vendors when there was a problem,” said Chai.

-As they would test the materials, they often found that the surface energy (i.e. the surface quality or cleanliness) would be too high or too low, falling outside the narrow range of dyne pens’ scope.
+As they would test the materials, they often found that the surface energy (i.e., the surface quality or cleanliness) would be too high or too low, falling outside the narrow range of dyne pens’ scope.
 The Surface Analyst removed the ambiguity of dyne pens by providing rapid and accurate quality measurements with the resolution to assess the true quality of the material regardless of how high or low the surface energy was.

-The Kala engineers easily sent this data with images from the Surface Analyst to their vendor who, based on this concrete evidence, responded remarkably quickly to resolve the issue.
+The Kala engineers easily sent this data with images from the Surface Analyst to their vendor, who, based on this concrete evidence, responded remarkably quickly to resolve the issue.
 Kala was able to pinpoint exactly where the contamination existed on the film web and could determine that it was present on the material as it was received.
-Most often, manufacturers who experience print adhesion failures of this kind are only able to say to their vendors, “hey, it’s not printing well” and both parties just have to shrug their shoulders because there’s nothing identifying the source of the failure.
+Most often, manufacturers who experience print adhesion failures of this kind are only able to say to their vendors, “Hey, it’s not printing well,” and both parties just have to shrug their shoulders because there’s nothing identifying the source of the failure.

-“There was an unprecedented level of speed relative to what our experience has been in the past with vendors once we sent an email and had one phone call with their engineers.” explained Chai.
+“There was an unprecedented level of speed relative to what our experience has been in the past with vendors once we sent an email and had one phone call with their engineers,” explained Chai.
 “They picked up all of the material, around 40 rolls of film, based on the efforts of our quality team.
 We identified that there was a top wash on the film that was not consistently being applied.
-We were able to demonstrate that the surface energy was different across the film surface, and so they provided a credit and the cost of that was well over $80,000.”
+We were able to demonstrate that the surface energy was different across the film surface, and so they provided credit, and the cost of that was well over $80,000.”

 This achievement also saved Kala hours and hours of downtime; time they would have had to spend changing out rolls, trying to figure out exactly which ones were contaminated or waiting until the printing failed again.

-Chai estimated that the cost in downtime would have been north of $16,000 over the course of a couple months before it would have been sorted out at the typical speed.
+Chai estimated that the cost of downtime would have been north of $16,000 over the course of a couple of months before it would have been sorted out at the typical speed.
 “I can't estimate the costs of a defect, though, but that goes way, way higher as those make their way through the supply chain.”